Electronic-Mango/reddit-fastapi-api/README.md

 ### Reddit galleries

-Currently galleries won't be filtered into `media` category and their media URLs aren't easily accessible.
+Currently, galleries won't be filtered into `media` category and their media URLs aren't easily accessible.